kks1111/Minor-Project-1/README.md

 # Minor Project-1
 ## A dual watermarking technique to secure patient's details and image data by using cryptography and watermarking.
+### Proposed and Implemented a Joint Encryption and Watermarking Scheme for Security of Medical Images and EPR data using AES-CTR, DWT, Arnold Transform and PN Sequence.
+The results show good performance in terms of imperceptibility (max PSNR=76.12 dB, max SSIM=0.9999), robustness (avg NC=0.86, avg BER=0.25) and security (UACI=36.7%, NPCR=100%).